Enroll in Credit Repair & Financial Coaching TODAY

 Develop Good Financial Habits for a LIFETIME

-Credit monitoring is a powerful financial tool that provides monthly credit score changes, status updates, identity theft protection and other benefits.
-Credit monitoring is required for each client until the credit repair process has been completed.
+Credit monitoring is a powerful financial tool that provides monthly credit score changes, identity theft protection and other benefits.
+Credit monitoring is billed separately by the service provider ($25-$35/month) and it is required until the credit repair process has been completed.

-- Credit monitoring provides monthly updates from the 3 major credit bureaus and allows us to see the changes to your accounts and your credit scores
+- It also provides monthly updates from the 3 major credit bureaus and allows us to see the changes to your accounts and your credit scores

-- It also helps identify incorrect information, fraudulent transactions and potential cases of identity theft
+- A 3-Bureau credit report helps identify discrepancies, incorrect information, fraudulent transactions and potential cases of identity theft

 - A FICO score is usually required for major purchases including mortgages and autos (select the monthly subscription OR 7 day trial for $1)